asmagill/hs._asm.undocumented.touchbar/README-ITEM.md

  * a touchbarItemObject or nil if an error occurs

 Notes:
- * The touch bar object will be proportionally resized so that it has a height of 30 if it does not already.
+ * The touch bar object will be proportionally resized so that it has the same height as the touchbar if it does not already.
+Currently this is 30, but in case future models differ from this, you can get the current value with from `hs._asm.undocumented.touchbar.size`.
  * If canvas callbacks for `mouseDown`, `mouseUp`, `mouseEnterExit`, and `mouseMove` are enabled, the canvas callback will be invoked as if the left mouse button had been used.

 - - -